 16.12 If GLS acknowledges any claim for the payment of damage compensation, it ensures that damages are paid within ten working days from the end of the claim procedure.

-16.13 The procedures to be followed to handle insurance events are regulated by GLS in the Complaints Regulations, which are published on GLS website.
+16.13 The procedures to be followed to handle insurance events are regulated by GLS in the Complaints Regulations that are published on GLS website www.gls-czech.com.

 17. Limitation clause